alexcoder04/i3gocks/docs/Configuration.md

   PowerlineSeparator: "\uE0BE"
 ```

-If `PowerlineTheme` is set to true, kherson will draw a custom separator between
+If `PowerlineTheme` is set to true, i3gocks will draw a custom separator between
 the blocks.
 This separator is defined in `PowerlineSeparator` and is supposed to
-be a Nerd Font / Powerline glyph (kherson will set its foreground color to
+be a Nerd Font / Powerline glyph (i3gocks will set its foreground color to
 module's background color, and the background to previous module's background).

 # Modules